 The first 27 winning stories are collected in »Die Stille nach dem Ton und die anderen preisgekrönten SF-Kurzgeschichten des SFCD-Literaturpreises 1985-1998 und des Deutschen Science-Fiction-Preises 1999-2012«, edited by Ralf Boldt and Wolfgang Jeschke, p.machinery, ISBN-13 978-3-942533-37-9.
 This book is still available from the publisher and was awarded both the Kurd Laßwitz Award (Kurd-Laßwitz-Preis, KLP) and the German Fantastic Award (Deutscher Phantastik-Preis, DPP) in 2013.
 In the same format all winning novels will be published as well, the first volume, the winner from 1994, »Go – Die Ökodiktatur.
 Erst die Erde, dann der Mensch« by Dirk C. Fleck, is already available.

 The remainder of this website is available in German only.
 A list of all awarded works can be found at „Die Preisträger„, there the links „Platzierungen“ lead to the list of places of all nominations for that year.
 For further questions you can use the contact form, please use only German or English.
-As the 2017 Award Ceremony was held at U-Con, the 2017 EuroCon, the laudationes 2017 have been translated into English (bottom of the pages): Laudatio 2017 Best German-Language Short Story and Laudatio 2017 Best German-Language Novel.
+As the 2017 Award Ceremony was held at U-Con, the 2017 EuroCon, the laudationes 2017 have been translated into English (bottom of the pages): Laudatio 2017 Best German-Language Short Fiction and Laudatio 2017 Best German-Language Novel.
+The Laudatio 2021 Best German-Language Short Fiction has also been translated, because the story has been nominated for the European Science Fiction Society Award.